jritsema/freeboard-react-widget/readme.md

 "dashboard": "cat ../freeboard/dashboard.json | freeboard-react-buildtool > temp && cp temp ../freeboard/dashboard.json && rm temp",
 ```

-Note that the target widget defined in dashboard.json needs to have an "id" property that matches the "name" property in package.json.
+Note that the target widget defined in dashboard.json needs to have an **"title"** property that matches the "name" property in package.json.
 For example, if you update the name in package.json to "mywidget", then your dashboard.json needs to look like the following.

 ```
 ...
 "widgets": [
   {
-    "id": "mywidget",
+    "title": "mywidget",
     "type": "ReactWidget",
     "settings": {
       "code": "",